OUTDOOR WATER RESTRICTION STANDARDS AND GUIDELINES

 - Add compost or an organic matter to soil as necessary to improve soil conditions and water retention.
 Collect rainfall for irrigation in a screened container (to prevent mosquito larvae growth).

 - Always use a broom to clean walkways, driveways, decks and porches, rather than hosing off these areas.

 What is the best way to stay informed of restriction status?
-Subscribe to our email database and electronic notifications will automatically be sent or check back to our website often.
+Sign up to receive notifications and be sure to check back to our website often.

 What is the violation protocol?